Carwynnen

-Carwynnen is a hamlet in Cornwall, England.
+Carwynnen is a hamlet in Cornwall, United Kingdom.
 It is located between the villages of Troon and Praze-an-Beeble, and is situated 2 mi south of Camborne (where the 2011 census population was listed).
 Carwynnen consists of only 7 dwellings.

 Carwynnen was part of the Pendarves Estate which lay between Troon and the Camborne parish boundary with Crowan, at the River Connor that runs through Carwynnen.
 Nearby is Carwynnen Quoit.